-Muscle pain is one of the main factors of low performance at a professional level, this is mostly due to poor postures taken for prolonged periods, or activities that require repetitive movements that generate small or large injuries or trauma
+Muscle pain is one of the main factors of low performance at a professional level, this is mostly due to poor postures taken over prolonged periods or activities / repetitive movements that generate injuries or trauma

 How Should I Correctly Sit at My Desk?